 RacingThePlanet is international; the events typically involve competitors from over 40 different countries who are able to mingle around the campfires and in their geographically mixed tents.

-RacingThePlanet and 4 Deserts entries are capped at between 150 and 200 competitors to ensure that the races retain their unique character, and to minimize the impact of our presence.
+The 4 Deserts Race Series entries are capped at around 150 competitors to ensure that the races retain their unique character, and to minimize the impact of our presence.
 The locations we visit are remote, pristine and sparsely populated.
 Solitude is a highly regarded aspect of our events.

-Currently the events consist of the 4 Deserts, a series which encompasses the Gobi Desert in China, the Atacama Desert in Chile, the Sahara Desert in Egypt and Antarctica, and a fifth event that roves to a new location each year.
+Currently the events consist of the 4 Deserts Race Series, a series which encompasses the Gobi Desert in China, the Atacama Desert in Chile, the Sahara Desert in Namibia and Antarctica, and a fifth event called the RacingThePlanet Ultramarathon that relocates to a new location each year.

-Time Magazine recently ranked the 4 Deserts #2 on its list of the world's top endurance competitions.
+Time Magazine ranked the 4 Deserts #2 on its list of the world's top endurance competitions.

 For more information about our races please visit our website: www.4deserts.com.

-RacingThePlanet provides the best outdoor equipment, clothing and nutrition through its rapidly growing online store.
+RacingThePlanet provides the best outdoor equipment, clothing and nutrition through its retail and online stores.

-The RacingThePlanet and 4 Deserts races provide the ultimate testing ground for endurance racing, outdoor, and rugged technology products.
+The 4 Deserts Race Series provide the ultimate testing ground for endurance racing, outdoor, and rugged technology products.

-The expertise and knowledge gathered by RacingThePlanet and our participants enables us to credibly identify the most reliable, useful, innovative and lightweight outdoor products available and ship them worldwide.
+The expertise and knowledge gathered by RacingThePlanet and participants in the 4 Deserts Race Series enables us to credibly identify the most reliable, useful, innovative and lightweight outdoor products available and ship them worldwide.

-With selections made and guidance given by considering activity, terrain and climate, RacingThePlanet's international online store is the top resource for endurance racers and outdoor enthusiasts in the world (products are shipped from warehouses in both Hong Kong and the UK).
+With selections made and guidance given by considering activity, terrain and climate, RacingThePlanet's international online store is the top resource for endurance racers and outdoor enthusiasts in the world (products are shipped from Hong Kong).